AJANI2005/SE_Project-DisasterPreparednessApp/README.md

+# For Developers of Team 6
+To run the project:
+1. Open terminal in project folder
+2. Run "npm install" (To install dependencies)
+3. Run "npm run dev" (To start the app)

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.